dqmis/dl2/src/SET/README.md

 This folder contains the data for the [SET card game](https://en.wikipedia.org/wiki/Set_(card_game)).

-The `asp` folder contains a script version of the card game, written in ASP these can be executed using a ASP solver, such as `clingo`.
+The `asp` folder contains a script version of the card game, written in Answer Set Programming (ASP) these can be executed using a ASP solver, such as `clingo`.

+The `images` folder contains images of the drawn cards.

+## Game generation

-The `images` folder contains images of 12 cards.
-These are generated using code from the `abstractor` repository, which is included as a submodule.
+The cards are generated using code from the `abstractor` repository, which is included as a submodule.
 To use this repository to generate the images, a small change needs to be made within `experiments\set\setGame.py`, by replacing the first lines with:

 ```
 import os